 Ingredients for Homemade Salt Dough Ornaments:

 - 1 cup all purpose flour, plus additional for kneading and rolling

 - ½ cup table salt

 How to make Salt Dough Ornaments:

-3. On a lightly floured surface knead the dough for at least five minutes, continuing to add flour as needed to prevent the dough from sticking.
+Step 3.
+On a lightly floured surface knead the dough with your hands for at least five minutes, continuing to add flour as needed to prevent the dough from sticking.
 This step is important.

 If you skip this step you’ll end up with very sticky dough and it won’t cut into shapes well.

-4. Once dough is ready, roll out the dough onto a lightly floured surface in 1/4″ thickness.
+Step 4.
+Once dough is ready, use a rolling pin to roll out the dough onto a lightly floured surface in 1/4″ thickness.
 Use cookie cutters to make various shapes.

 There are so many great ideas for your Christmas tree.
 These dough ornaments are so fun to make.